 There is no legislation requiring motorcycles to be fitted with DRL.
-Many (if not most) manufacturers include what’s called AHO (automatic headlight on) in the motorcycle industry.
-This functions exactly the same as DRL.
+Many (if not most) manufacturers include AHO (automatic headlight on) in the motorcycle industry.
+This functions the same as DRL.
 If the engine is on, a headlight is on.

 Sometimes you’ll see this feature advertised as Euro-compliant in motorcycles.
 But the UK technically doesn’t require this feature.

-Still, you’d be hard pressed to find a bike from a major manufacturer made after February 2011 on the road here without an AHO system fitted.
-They are required in a variety of European countries and producing two lines with such a minor variation for a national market probably doesn’t make economic or logistical sense.
+Still, you’d be hard-pressed to find a bike from a major manufacturer made after February 2011 on the road here without an AHO system fitted.
+They are required in various European countries, and producing two lines with such a minor variation for a national market probably doesn’t make economic or logistical sense.

 Still, retrofitting can be done by a pro.
 They may use a similar system to cars – one lamp for AHO and position lighting with two different settings.